CzechLynx: A Dataset for Individual Identification and Pose Estimation of the Eurasian Lynx: Data Records

 \subsection{Task-specific subsets}

-The CzechLynx dataset is organized into three subsets specifically tailored for (i) individual re-identification, (ii) animal pose estimation, and (iii) instance segmentation.
-Each subset is based on a different set of data; however, they largely overlap.
-The instance segmentation set includes the majority of data, where each image is paired with a pixel-level mask outlining the lynx’s body, enabling the training of segmentation models.
-For re-identification, we include only images in which individual coat patterns are clearly visible and where human experts have confirmed identities.
-The pose estimation subset is slightly smaller due to the labor-intensive annotation process, but also includes challenging samples with unknown identities, such as rare poses, occlusions, and low-visibility conditions.
-Where appropriate, the image data are accompanied by metadata, such as location, time of observation, viewpoint, and identity, to support model development and evaluation across various ecological scenarios. \\
+The CzechLynx dataset \cite{picek_czechlynx} is organized into three task-specific subsets designed to support the development and evaluation of (i) individual identification, (ii) pose estimation, and (iii) instance segmentation. {For individual identification and instance segmentation, the same set of images with clearly visible coat patterns, for which human experts confirm the identity, is provided.
+Each image is paired with an identity label and a pixel-level mask outlining the lynx body, which enables the training of segmentation models while providing suitable input for re-identification.} The pose estimation {part is} a subset of the identification/segmentation images and is smaller due to the labor-intensive annotation process.
+Images are selected to cover a broad range of viewpoints and behaviors and also include challenging samples with rare poses, partial occlusions, and low-visibility conditions.

-\textit{\textbf{Note:} Due to the risk of revealing exact animal locations from background details, only the individual re-identification subset with cropped animals is publicly available.
-The pose estimation and instance segmentation subsets are available upon request\footnote{ Access to the dataset requires signing a Non-Disclosure Agreement (NDA) with {\it Friends of the Earth, Czech Republic} due to animal safety concerns.}} \\

-\textbf{Re-identification}: This subset includes 37,400 manually annotated images of 219 individual Eurasian lynxes and 100k synthetic images.
-The real images were continuously collected for more than 15 years and originate from two primary sources: Hnutí Duha (at Beskydy and Šumava locations) and Šumava National Park (at the Šumava location).
-Only images with clearly visible flank, leg, or facial patterns (usually used in expert-based manual identification) were selected.
-The subset includes spatial and temporal metadata to allow the evaluation of identity recognition models under a large domain shift.
-It also supports evaluation protocols using geo-aware and time-aware splits. \\
+\textbf{Individual identification}: {This subset contains all real images for which individual identity can be reliably determined, together with a large synthetic complement.
+The real images span more than 15 years and come from two primary sources: FoE CZ (at the Western Carpathians and Southwest Bohemia) and the \v{S}umava National Park Administration (at \v{S}umava National Park and the Protected Landscape Area in southwestern Bohemia).
+All images are also part of the instance-segmentation subset, paired with a pixel-level mask of the lynx body.
+Spatial and temporal metadata are provided to enable evaluation of identity recognition models under large domain shifts, including protocols based on geo-aware and time-aware splits (see Section \ref{splits}.)

-\textbf{Animal-pose [upon-request]}: The pose estimation subset consists of around 15k real images and over 100k synthetically generated images, both annotated with up to 20 keypoints per individual.
-Due to the scarcity of naturally occurring diverse poses in camera-trap images, the real subset primarily contains side-view walking postures.
-To counterbalance this, the synthetic subset was generated using a custom Unity-based pipeline that incorporated diverse animations, viewpoints, and textured identities.
-This enables evaluation of generalization across both pose diversity and realism.
-The annotations are provided in a standardized COCO-format JSON file.
-Only images with a single individual are considered. \\